 ... a brief history of adverse possession may be of assistance.
 After first using an amalgamation of Roman and Germanic doctrine, our English predecessors in common law later settled upon statutes of limitation to effect adverse possession.
 See Axel Teisen, Contributions of the Comparative Law Bureau, 3 A.B.A.
 J. 97, 126, 127, 134 (1917).
 In practice, the statutes eliminated a rightful owner's ability to regain possession after the passing of a certain number of years, thereby vesting de facto title in the adverse possessor.
 For example, a 1623 statute of King James I restricted the right of entry to recover possession of land to a period of twenty years.
-Essentially, in England, the "[o]riginal policy supporting the development of adverse possession reflected society's unwillingness to take away a 'right' which an adverse possessor thought he had.
+Essentially, in England, the "[o]riginal policy supporting the of adverse possession reflected development society's unwillingness to take away a 'right' which an adverse possessor thought he had.
 Similarly, society felt the loss of an unknown right by the title owner was minimal."
 William G. Ackerman & Shane T. Johnson, Comment, Outlaws of the Past: A Western Perspective on Prescription and Adverse Possession, 31 Land & Water L. Rev. 79, 83 (1996)....

 In the United States, although the 1623 statute of King James I "came some years after the settling of Jamestown (the usual date fixed as the crystalizing of the common law in America), its fiat is generally accepted as [our] common law.
 Hence 'adverse possession' for 20 years under the common law in this country passes title to the adverse possessor with certain stated qualifications."
 10 Thompson on Real Property § 87.01 at 75.
-Today, all fifty states have some statutory form of adverse possession owners, and the reliance interests of [adverse possessors] and interested third persons."
+Today, all fifty states have some statutory form of adverse possession ....

+....Courts and commentators generally ascribe to "four traditional justifications or clusters of justifications which support transferring the entitlement to the [adverse possessor] after the statute of limitations runs: the problem of lost evidence, the desirability of quieting titles, the interest in discouraging sleeping owners, and the reliance interests of [adverse possessors] and interested third persons."
 Thomas W. Merrill, Property Rules, Liability Rules, and Adverse Possession, 79 Nw.
 U. L. Rev. 1122, 1133 (1984).
 Effectively, our society has made a policy determination that "all things should be used according to their nature and purpose" and when an individual uses and preserves property "for a certain length of time, [he] has done a work beneficial to the community."
 Teisen, 3 A.B.A.
 J. at 127.
 For his efforts, "his reward is the conferring upon him of the title to the thing used."
 Id.
 Esteemed jurist Oliver Wendell Holmes, Jr. went a step further than Teisen, basing our society's tolerance of adverse possession on the ideal that "[a] thing which you have enjoyed and used as your own for a long time, whether property or an opinion, takes root in your being and cannot be torn away without your resenting the act and trying to defend yourself, however you came by it."
 O Centro Espirita Beneficente Uniao Do Vegetal v.
 Ashcroft, 389 F.3d 973, 1016 (10th Cir.
 2004) (quoting Oliver Wendell Holmes, Jr., The Path of the Law, 10 Harv.
 L. Rev. 457, 477 (1897)).